rehandaphedar/omnivorg/README.md

 omnivorg
 ```

+You can use utilities like `cron`, startup scripts in window managers, etc. to automate fetching updates.

 # Limitations

 I made this mainly for personal use.
 I only need the url, title, highlights, and annotations.
 I also do not need a full fledged template configuration.
 As such, this program only supports a basic template for now.